 - Newly built houses get discounts as they have a low risk for damages and repair

 - Homes with theft and fire safety systems have a lower risk for theft and fire

 - If you get multiple insurances like homeowners, auto, and life insurances.

 With all things considered, you can now choose the right insurance coverage for your home and family.
 Make sure to choose an insurance plan with enough coverage limits.
 For protection needs excluded from the policy, get a separate coverage or add an endorsement.

 With the current situation, you can buy your home insurance plan online.
 Your insurance broker can assist you with how to purchase your policy.

 Review the contract of the purchased policy

+Not all homeowners insurances are the same.
 After purchase, you will receive your policy contract by email.
 It is important to review the declarations and wordings in your policy.
 It includes the policy coverage, deductibles, and premiums.
 Check for policy exclusions, terms, and conditions.